femou1/pb-handbooks/pbst_handbook.md

 **Incursion Raid:** During Incursions Raids, TMS will storm to a specified area and attempt to hold it.
 As PBST, your task is to converge upon said location and attempt to counter the TMS threat.
 They can be hosted as any levelled raid.

-**MEGA Raid:** MEGA Raids, officially known as Level 3 Raids, are rare events hosted by TMS, hosted a couple of times yearly, where multiple servers are raided at the same time.
+**Mega Raid:** Mega Raids, officially known as Level 3 Raids, are rare events hosted by TMS, hosted a couple of times yearly, where multiple servers are raided at the same time.
 PBST must give a good defense in all of these servers.

-MEGA Raids are announced in the PBST, PET and TMS communications servers well in advance and rallies at PBDSF are organized shortly before the event starts.
+Mega Raids are announced in the PBST, PET and TMS communications servers well in advance and rallies at TMSRS are organized shortly before the event starts.

 A reminder that TMS Raids are still a main event of TMS and not PBST's.
 PBST purely only attend the event.
 In VERY rare circumstances, there may come a raid where PBST (and PET) are possibly barred from attending.